The Dreaded Diaper Rash!!! AAHHH!!!

 - Wash your baby with soap and water with every diaper change.

-- Use chlorine free diapers and a great diaper rash prevention and healing moisturizer such as Ziggy's Pudding Baby Body Butter with every diaper change.
+- Use chlorine free diapers and a great diaper rash prevention and healing moisturizer such as our signature Baby Body Butter with every diaper change.

 - If outdoors, use a wipes solution like the one provided below.